Nursery 2025 - 2026

 With access to dedicated facilities both indoor and outdoors, staff create a learning bond that allows children to grow and develop safely, reassuring parents that their child is in a safe learning environment and will be academically confident as they transition into mainstream education.

-Welcome to the Spring Term, our topic this half term is Journeys.
-Our first story will be ‘We’re going on a Bear Hunt’ by Michael Rosen and Helen Oxenbury, followed by ‘The Train Ride’ by June Crebbin.
+Welcome to the Spring Term, our topics this half term are ’Winter’ and ‘Journeys’.
+Our first story will be ‘I Can Fly’ by Fifi Kuo, followed by ‘We’re going on a Bear Hunt’ by Michael Rosen and Helen Oxenbury.
 Children will be encouraged to talk about journeys that they have taken and name some of the things that they have seen on the way.
-They will also learn about positional language using words like under, over, up and on top.
+They will also learn about the season of winter and make comparisons between the other seasons.
 Throughout this term we will continue to listen to stories, singing nursery rhymes, learning to recognise numbers 1-10, counting a number of objects, counting forwards and backwards, recognising and copying our names.
 These are all things that children should be practising at home.

-This half term our RE topic is, ‘Why is the word 'God' so important to Christians?’, we will be learning all about the creation story and how we can look after God’s world.
-The children will be busy painting God’s creations, writing prayers to thank God and starting a litter pick in our outdoor area to look after God’s world.
+This half term our RE topic is, ‘Why is the word God so important to Christians?’, we will be learning all about the ‘Creation Story’ and how we can look after God’s world.
+The children will be busy painting God’s creations, writing prayers to thank God and helping with a litter pick in our outdoor area to look after God’s world.

 We will continue to send home a weekly library book for the children to share with their family.
-Reading with your children in very important as they learn new words and improve their literacy skills.
+Reading with your children is very important, as they learn new words and improve their literacy skills.

 If you have any questions, please do not hesitate to speak to any of the Nursery team.